Is 15-year Term Life Insurance Right for You?

 2. Apply for a new term policy: You can pick a new term length and coverage amount (and even a new life insurance company), but you’ll need to reapply and your premiums will be higher since you’re older.
 Still, this is typically the most affordable option if you’re still healthy.

-3. Convert to permanent insurance: You may be able to convert some or all of your term coverage into a permanent policy if you now have a need for lifetime coverage.
+3. Convert to permanent insurance: You may be able to convert some or all of your term coverage into a permanent life insurance policy if you now have a need for lifetime coverage.

 Find affordable 15-year term coverage with PolicyMe.